apache/hudi/website/docs/quick-start-guide.md

   In general, spark-sql supports two kinds of tables, namely managed and external.
 If one specifies a location using **location** statement, it is an external table, else its considered a managed table.
 You can read more about external vs managed tables [here](https://sparkbyexamples.com/apache-hive/difference-between-hive-internal-tables-and-external-tables/).

 - Table with primary key:
-  Users can choose to create a table with primary key if need be.
+  Users can choose to create a table with primary key as required.
 Else table is considered a non-primary keyed table.
-  If the user has specified the **primaryKey** column in options, table is considered to be a primary key table.
+  One needs to set **primaryKey** column in options to create a primary key table.
-  If you are using any of the built-in key generators in Hudi, likely its a primary key table.
+  If you are using any of the built-in key generators in Hudi, likely it is a primary key table.

 Let's go over some of the create table commands.